Suzuki Principles in Action (SPA)

 - Communicating effectively and working productively with parents

 - Structuring lessons to facilitate successful progress

 These are all issues that surface repeatedly in Teacher Workshop courses and in communications among colleagues.
 The course offers thoughtful exploration of these topics—topics that spring from the Suzuki principles that have been articulated in the Every Child Can! course and other Teacher Workshop courses—to help us to move towards a realization of the potential that Suzuki education offers.

 Who should attend?

 Any teacher—from the very experienced to the novice—who has completed training through Book 1, is an SAA member, and has taught a minimum of one year.
-Teachers of all Suzuki-taught instruments are welcome!
+Teachers of all Suzuki instruments are welcome!

 What special values result from taking the course?

-SPA is required for those applying for the SAA’s Certificate of Achievement and is valuable to those working toward becoming Teacher Trainers.
-Like the longer course, the SAA Practicum, this course provides tools for assessing and evaluating one’s own teaching.
-Course materials received by participants provide guides, articles and activities to reinforce and expand on the ideas presented in the class.
+SPA is required for those applying for the SAA’s Certificate of Achievement and is highly recommended to those working toward becoming Teacher Trainers.
+SPA provides tools for assessing and evaluating one’s own teaching.
+Course materials include guides, articles and activities to reinforce and expand on the ideas presented in the class.

 Who arranges for and hosts the course?

 The SAA administers the course in cooperation with a hosting organization or individual—local programs, state or provincial chapters, Suzuki schools and other groups are among those who may be the hosts for the course.
 By holding the course in local programs and specific geographic areas, SPA helps develop and support valuable, supportive Suzuki communities at grassroots levels.
 See how to host a SPA course.